pelepelin/pelepelin.github.io/_posts/2023-10-19-Alpine-on-a-router.md

 title: Alpine on a router
 ---

+In this article I'll show simple steps to install Alpine in a chroot environment on a SOHO router.

 ## Motivation

 Nowadays many SOHO routers are quite powerful devices.
 Probably, not as powerful